Digimon: The Movie: Present Day

 While visiting Mimi Tachikawa in New York City, T.K. and Kari witness a battle between Willis, Terriermon, and a corrupted Kokomon (Note: Kokomon is the name of the In-Training form that was first infected.
 Kokomon's Champion, Ultimate and Mega forms appear in the film but the Digimon is consistently referred to as Kokomon by the characters.) who tells Willis to "go back".
 Willis returns home to Colorado, followed by T.K. and Kari, who informs Davis, Yolei and Cody to meet them there.

-Davis, Yolei and Cody hitch-hike to Colorado, where they meet Willis and Terriermon on the way.
+Davis, Yolei and Cody hitchhike to Colorado, where they meet Willis and Terriermon on the way.
 Willis reveals his history with Diaboromon and that the same virus has infected Kokomon.
-Willis vows that he must confront Kokomon himself, but Terriermon and Davis offer him support and solidarity.
+Willis insists that he must confront Kokomon himself, but Terriermon and Davis offer him support and solidarity.
 In the final battle with Kokomon's Mega form, the DigiDestined are overpowered until Kari, T.K., Angemon and Angewomon intervene.
 Angewomon and Angemon release Golden Digi-Eggs to Davis and Willis, allowing Veemon and Terriermon to Golden Armor Digivolve to Magnamon and Rapidmon.
 Kokomon de-ages all the DigiDestined, and they realize that "go back" meant to go back in time to when the virus first attacked.
 The two Golden Digimon are swallowed by Kokomon and destroy the virus from within, killing Kokomon in the process.
 After bidding the DigiDestined farewell, Willis and Terriermon find Kokomon's Digi-egg on a beach.